samcat437/Milestone-1/README.md

 ### Home Page

 1. As a visiting user, I would like to be welcomed to the site.
-2. As a visiting user, I would like to see a video of the group performing.
+2. As a visiting user, I would like to watch a video of the group performing.
 3. As a visiting user, I would like to read about the quartet.
 4. As a visiting user, I would like to navigate towards other pages of their website.
-5. As a visiting user, I would like to have a link to their social media.
+5. As a visiting user, I would like access to the group's social media.

-### Videos Page
+### Weddings Page

-1. As a visiting user, I would like to view videos of their previous work.
+1. As a visiting user, I would like to view more content from the group performing wedding repertoire.
+2. As a visiting user, I would like to read information about the group's prices and packages offered.

-### Enquiry Form
+### Contact Page

 1. As a visiting user, I would like to contact the group for business enquires.
 2. As a visiting user, I would like to receive feedback that my form had been received.